civican/legisinfo/42-1/bills/C-29/bill_text.md

   **(6)** Paragraph 3(b) of the Regulations is replaced by the following:

-    **qualifying voting control in respect** of the other corporation is **held by**, and not less than 90% of the total value and number of all specified shares of the other corporation are owned by,
+    qualifying voting control in respect of the other corporation is held by, and not less than 90% of the total value and number of all specified shares of the other corporation are owned by,

     the particular corporation,